Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Introduction

 Motivated by the above facts, we propose a novel and provably efficient primal-dual DPO approach.
-Our approach first trains a model using standard DPO on reward preference data, and then fine-tunes LLMs with a rearranged Lagrangian DPO objective on cost preference data, utilizing the reward information provided by the standard DPO-trained model.
-Our approach avoids training reward and cost models, which significantly reduces memory and computational costs, and does not require any prior knowledge about the optimal solution.
-Moreover, we establish rigorous theoretical guarantees on the suboptimality and constraint violation of the output policy.
-Finally, we investigate an online setting where collecting preference data online is allowed.
-In this setting, we adopt exploration bonuses in our primal-dual DPO approach to guide exploration on uncovered prompt-response space, and provide theoretical results that remove the dependence on preference data coverage.
-All proofs are deferred to Appendix due to space limits.
+Our approach first trains a model using standard DPO on reward preference data, and then fine-tunes LLMs with a rearranged Lagrangian DPO objective on cost preference data, utilizing the reward information provided by the reward-aligned DPO model.
+Unlike prior works~\cite{daisafe,liu2024enhancing,huang2024one,zhang2025alignment} which require to train three models, our approach only needs to train two models (i.e., the reward-aligned and reward-cost-aligned language models), does not require any prior knowledge on the optimal solution, and attains state-of-the-art empirical performance.
+In addition, we establish rigorous theoretical guarantees on the suboptimality and constraint violation of the output policy.
+Furthermore, we investigate an online exploration setting where collecting preference data online is allowed.
+In this setting, we employ exploration bonuses in our primal-dual DPO approach to guide exploration in the uncovered prompt-response space, and provide theoretical results that remove the coverage dependence on the given preference datasets.
+All proofs are presented in Appendix.